trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What do the fields in <code>ls -al</code> output mean?</b></summary><br>

-In the order of output;
+In the order of output:

 ```bash
 -rwxrw-r--    1    root   root 2048    Jan 13 07:11 db.dump